bundlewrap/bundlewrap/docs/content/repo/nodes.py.md

 ### metadata

-This can be a dictionary of arbitrary data.
+This can be a dictionary of arbitrary data (some type restrictions apply).
 You can access it from your templates as `node.metadata`.
 Use this to attach custom data (such as a list of IP addresses that should be configured on the target node) to the node.
 Note that you can also define metadata at the [group level](groups.py.md#metadata), but node metadata has higher priority.

 You are restricted to using only the following types in metadata: